 Pd.
 Pol.
-Adv. paid for by the ABC Foundation, 110 Pine Street, Jupiter, FL 32323

-3. Political advertisement by a political committee, not an independent expenditure, offered on behalf of a nonpartisan candidate:
+Adv. paid for by the ABC Foundation, 110 Pine Street, Jupiter, FL 32323 3.
+Political advertisement by a political committee, not an independent expenditure, offered on behalf of a nonpartisan candidate:

-ABC Foundation Supports the Re-Election of Jane Doe Nassau County Judge
+ABC Foundation Supports the Re-Election of Jane Doe Nassau for County Judge

 Pd.
 Pol.
-Adv.
-By ABC Foundation 111 Jewel Street, Tallahassee, FL 32333 Content approved in advance by Jane Doe, For Nassau County Judge July 15, 2006

-Dear Sir or Madam:
+Adv. by ABC Foundation 111 Jewel Street, Tallahassee, FL 32333 Content approved in advance by Jane Doe, For Nassau County Judge Dear Sir or Madam: